wombleton/gitlaw-nz/acts/B/Births, Deaths, Marriages, and Relationships Registration Act 1995.md

     (2) If allowing a transaction to be conducted electronically, the Registrar-General may dispense with a requirement that a signature be provided.

+    (2A) A requirement for a court or its Registrar to give notice (in the case of [section 23][35]), or to send a certificate (in the case of [section 59][75], [60][76], [62E][84], or [62F][85]), to the Registrar-General is satisfied by the Ministry of Justice providing the Registrar-General with the required information by electronic means.

+    (2B) To avoid doubt,---

+    *   (a) the Ministry of Justice satisfies the requirements of subsection (2A) by providing the information required in the notice or certificate (as the case may be), and is not required to provide the actual notice or certificate (whether by electronic means or otherwise):

+    *   (b) the obligation for a court or its Registrar to give the notice or certificate referred to in subsection (2A) ceases only when the Ministry of Justice has provided the information in accordance with that subsection.

     (3) In this section, _transaction_ has the same meaning as in [section 5][298] of the Electronic Transactions Act 2002\.

     Section 89A: inserted, on 24 January 2009, by [section 40][299] of the Births, Deaths, Marriages, and Relationships Registration Amendment Act 2008 (2008 No 48).

+    Section 89A(2A): inserted, on 5 December 2013, by [section 4][300] of the Births, Deaths, Marriages, and Relationships Registration Amendment Act (No 2) 2013 (2013 No 109).

+    Section 89A(2B): inserted, on 5 December 2013, by [section 4][300] of the Births, Deaths, Marriages, and Relationships Registration Amendment Act (No 2) 2013 (2013 No 109).

 ##### 90 No prosecution without authority of Registrar-General